-Please join me in congratulating Deborah Rafferty Oswald on the re-release of The Girls of Haviland and Beyond Haviland with brand new covers designed by me!
+Please join me in congratulating Deborah Rafferty Oswald on the re-release of The Girls of Haviland with a brand new cover designed by me!
 Deborah had cute original covers for both books, but they weren't quite hitting the mark for an older teen audience, so I had the pleasure of helping her create new covers better suited to her target audience.

 Jay is frightened to attend the school where the news will be nothing but the stunning events that happened on her property.
 Yet she knows she must leave home.
 With her three brothers fighting in the Great War raging overseas, Da holds the remaining family hostage with his violent temper.